jacq42/chatty/100daysOfCode/r1-log.md

 ### Day 8: 2025-05-20

-**Today's Progress**: Start a learning path on Cognitive Class: [Mastering RAG: Build Smart, Data-Driven Application](https://cognitiveclass.ai/learn/mastering-rag-build-smart-data-driven-application)
+**Today's Progress**: Started a learning path on Cognitive Class: [Mastering RAG: Build Smart, Data-Driven Application](https://cognitiveclass.ai/learn/mastering-rag-build-smart-data-driven-application)

 **Thoughts:** I hope I can get some structured information on how to build an AI agents.